tbensky/PiNN_Projectile/readme.md

 The first 3 lines of code are pretty standard: 1) compute the data loss, 2) initialize g (=9.8), and 3) initialize the physics loss variable.

 Next, we build the `needed_domain` list, which reflects the domain for the training that our data doesn't support.
 We'll take each domain point as an input to the network (in other words run each through the network on a forward pass), and then look at derivatives of the outputs produced.
+In choosing these numbers, we definitely stacked them into the data-absent regions.
+We find that during training, the network rather quickly embraceds the data points, but seems to act more slowly with the physics loss.

 We began computing the first and second derivatives using